madziag/LOT4STUDIES/README.md

  <h3 align="center">Lot 4 Retinoids and Valproates study scripts</h3>
- <p align="center"> R scripts to produce high-level characterization data to benchmark across DAPs and with external resources. </p>
+ <p align="center"> R scripts for the analyses of the Lot 4 retinoids and valproates studies. </p>

 <!-- TABLE OF CONTENTS -->
 <details open="open">